H0neyP0ney/SimpleTrail/README.md

 # Overview
 The SimpleTrail plugin can be used in your Corona project.
 It allows you to attach a trail to a display object.

+This repository contains a Corona project with 5 different examples showing what you can achieve with the plugin.
+You can preview an HTML5 version here : http://honeyponey.fr/SHARED/SimpleTrail/

 # Project Configuration
 ## Corona Store Activation
 In order to use this plugin, you must activate the plugin at the Corona Store.